madrus/sveltekit-shiki-md-svx/README.md

-# Svelte, Shiki, Markdown and MDSveX
+# SvelteKit, Shiki, Markdown and MDSveX

 Most of the information is taken from two articles: